zixi-liu/Fraud-Detection-Papers/Domain-Knowledge/README.md

 - [Friendly Fraudster] using own identity and plan to file a fraudulent chargeback.

+Deception Techniques
+- IP masking
+- Social Engineering: the fraudster becomes a puppeteer (i.e., puppet master, not the headless chrome node, although some fraudsters do favor it).
+The victim—being the puppet—waltzes through the checkout process with their own email, IP, device, and so on.
+- Fraud Ring

+Volatility
+- Rules must be adjusted for different times of the year,
+- Machine learning systems must be able to scale quickly as necessary,
+- Manual review teams must be prepared and ramped up for busy times of the year.
+- Volatility is very difficult to prepare for from the machine learning/artificial intelligence perspective.
+It's important to carry out continual assessments during volatile times in order to make changes as necessary on the fly.

+Card and Account Testing

+Abuse Versus Fraud
+- Promo abuse
+- Account creation
+- Content abuse, or review abuse
+- Click fraud

+Money Laundering and Compliance Violations
+- Turn cryptocurrency into other forms of currency.

+4. Fraud Prevention Evaluation and Investment

+Types of Fraud Prevention Solutions
+- Rules Engines
+- Machine Learning

+5. Machine Learning and Fraud Model

+Advantages
+- Scale
+- Subtlety
+- Diversity
+- Adaptability
+- Load variance
+- Pattern recognition

+Challenges
+- Relative Paucity of Data
+- Delayed Feedback and Overfitting
+  - Might lead to false positives
+- The Labeled Data Difficulty
+- Intelligent Adversary
+- Explainability, Ethics, and Bias

+Dynamic Policies and the Merits of Story-Based Models
+- It takes policy considerations, often backed with a set of policy rules, to set the threshold.
+  - When a business tries to expand into a new region or audience, or when sales are spiking during the holidays, you may want to penetrate the market and accept more fraud.
+  - On the positive side, dynamic business can yield control groups.
+- Story-based models
+  - Breaking down the modeling problem into smaller questions.
+  - Using “smaller” models will give product/policy/business folks a stronger sense of control but also risk overfitting.
+  - Neural networks are probably less suitable for this purpose, as they are much less transparent and intuitive than tree models or regression.

+Best Practices
+- Labeling
+  - Fraudsters change their behavior frequently, and friendly fraud causes terrible noise.
+  - For example, imagine a classifier aiming to predict fraud but trained on a mix of ATO and account-opening fraud; the results would be far from optimal.
+- Featuring
+  - Sanity-check the features, predict significant codependencies, and uncover complex features (such as IP types) that can represent significant informational gain for the model.
+- To find mostly bots, a top-down analysis is probably the most efficient approach.
+- Fine tuning, retraining, and gap analysis

+Popular Machine Learning Approaches
+- Accuracy Versus Explainability and Predictability
+- Precision refers to how often the transactions you reject are in fact true positives; that is, they really are fraud.
+- Recall is telling you how much of the fraud attacking your business your team manages to catch.

 =======================================================================================================
 ### Merchant Risk Council (MRC) 2022 Global Payments and Fraud Survey Report